hengshuaiyao/HengshuaiYao.github.io/README.md

 I strongly agree readers have different backgrounds and take in different information. **Just please read the paper for more than 10 minutes before starting writing reviews**.
 Please.
 Thanks.
 For the dream of our AI.
 For someone who is as serious as you in pusing the goals of AI.

+## Could this be a risk for AI literature?
+I don't know if anyone else has the same observation and concern with me.
+I recently submitted to a conference that I never did.
+The conference is a top and famous one.
+By accidents, after submission, I found someone has 20+ papers in this conference, a single year.
+This guy also serves the important position at this conference and community.
+Some of this author's paper is also on arxiv.

+You don't see this implicit bias in play.
+Someone serves as the area chair for your paper and this famous author.
+Both of your papers receive similar scores (both borderline).
+The AC of course knows this famous author.
+The AC buzzes the reviewers: Hey, guys, I read your reviews.
+R1 said something strong about this paper.
+Could R2 and R3 take a look?
+The AC just didn't do anything about your paper.
+Eventualy, your paper got rejected and the other one was accepted.

+I think people with a 20+ or 30+ paper in a famous conference in a single year should carefully think about whether it is a good thing to do or not.
+I originally had great esteem for this author after reading one of his papers.
+After I saw this superhuman productivity, to be honest, my esteem for this research was just gone.

 ---

 ### Publication